-The elders and community leaders named above from the northern Ugandan districts of Lira, Apac, Gulu and Kitgum, were charged with treason on 8 May 1991 in Kampala Chief Magistrate's Court.
-They are among several hundred people arrested since the end of March in a major military operation in the north and subsequently held without charge or trial in military custody.
+The elders and community leaders named above from the northern Ugandan district of Gulu, were charged with treason on 8 May 1991 in Kampala Chief Magistrate's Court.
+They are among several hundred people arrested since the end of March in a major military operation in the northern districts of Gulu, Kitgum, Lira and Apac, and subsequently held without charge or trial in military custody.

-They appeared in court with seven others, among them Omara Atubo, Irene Apiu Julu and Zachary Olum who are all members of parliament (see UA 141/91, 26 April and follow-ups 8 May and 14 May), and Okwanga Latigo, Yovan Ojok and Tadeo Omal, community leaders from Gulu, and Tiberio Atwoma Okeny, a politician (see UA 137/91, 24 April and follow-up 14 May).

-Some of those brought to court, among them Omara Atubo and Zachary Olum, showed signs of having been beaten and ill-treated while in military custody.
+They appeared in court together with 14 others, among them Omara Atubo, Irene Apiu Julu and Zachary Olum, all members of parliament (see UA 141/91, 26 April and follow-ups 8 May and 14 May).
+Some of the prisoners, among them Omara Atubo and Zachary Olum, showed signs of having been beaten and ill-treated while in military custody.
 It was alleged that others had also been beaten and that they had been denied food.